UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

 **Step 6** - On the confirmation page, click "Install" and wait for the installation process to complete

-## Setting up hosts ##
+## Setting up DNS ##

+Before proceeding with the Windows installation, you have to make sure your hosts resolve ok.

+###Using the Fedora all-in-one VM

-Before proceeding with the Windows installation, you have to setup the hosts files on both Windows and Linux (the OpenShift VM uses multicast DNS and Windows does not have a proper solution for this).
+You have to setup the hosts files on both Windows and Linux (the OpenShift VM uses multicast DNS and Windows does not have a proper solution for this).

 - on Linux, edit `/etc/hosts`, add an entry like